Eryc123Y/touying-monash/template/dewdrop.typ

 ///   - indent (length): The indent of the outline in the sidebar.
 ///   - short-heading (boolean): Whether the outline in the sidebar is short.
 ///
 /// - mini-slides (dictionary): The configuration of the mini-slides.
 You can set the height, x, display-section, display-subsection, and short-heading of the mini-slides.
-Default is `(height: 4em, x: 2em, display-section: false, display-subsection: true, linebreaks: true, short-heading: true)`.
+Default is `(height: 4em, x: 2em, display-section: false, display-subsection: true, linebreaks: false, short-heading: true)`.
 ///   - height (length): The height of the mini-slides.
 ///   - x (length): The x position of the mini-slides.
 ///   - display-section (boolean): Whether the slides of sections are displayed in the mini-slides.